Manipulative Child Behavior: Signs, Symptoms, & Solutions

 6. Set clear rules

 Set clear instructions for your kids to behave accordingly.
 Write them down and place them in a visible area.
 The rules should be simple and not strict and shouldn’t restrict your child’s thoughts and actions.
 All family members should follow the same rules, and the kids should know what they can do and what they can’t.
-The rules will teach your children responsibility, and the chances of throwing tantrums will reduce.
+The rules will teach your children responsibility, and the chances of throwing tantrums will be reduced.

 7. Offer realistic rewards